Ask Financer

 Beyond your mortgage payment, budget for these additional expenses:

-- Emergency fund: 3-6 months of expenses recommended
+- Emergency fund: 3 to 6 months of expenses recommended before buying

 Income Requirements Breakdown for a 500K House By Down Payment Amount

 The table below provides a detailed breakdown of exactly how much income you'll need for a $500K house based on different down payment scenarios.
-These calculations assume current mortgage rates of 6.09-6.24% and include principal, interest, and private mortgage insurance where applicable.
+These calculations assume current mortgage rates around 6% and include principal, interest, and private mortgage insurance where applicable.

-Remember that these figures represent the minimum income needed to meet lender requirements.
-You may want to earn 10-20% more for comfortable affordability when factoring in property taxes, homeowners insurance, and other monthly expenses.
+Remember that these figures represent the minimum income needed to meet lender requirements using the 28/36 rule.
+You may want to earn 10% to 20% more for comfortable affordability when factoring in property taxes, homeowners insurance, and other monthly expenses.

 | Down Payment | Loan Amount | Monthly Payment (P&I) | Required Annual Income | PMI Cost |